SmartestWashingMachine/mango2/README.md

 **Issue 1:** What metrics do we use?
 Professional human evaluations are expensive, so that leaves us with automated metrics: BLEU is a lame metric. chrF++ is a bit better but still pretty poor.
 That leaves us with deep metrics like COMET, BERTScore, etc...
 (COMET seems good enough).

 Unfortunately from personal experiments, COMET (and other deep metrics) wasn't highly sensitive to minor pronoun changes - like changing "He said I should go eat broccoli in peace." to "She said I should go eat broccoli in peace." - This is unfortunate since (in my opinion) zero pronoun resolution is one of the biggest issues in MTLing CJK to English.
 COMET also has issues with extremely long sentences on occasion.
 COMET also doesn't seem to be super sensitive to typos in named entities which is a bummer (this translation model needs work regarding named entity translation).
 All that said, COMET is still way better than BLEU.
+NOTE: As of 2025, LLM-as-Judges seems to really have taken off in this area (e.g: MT-Prometheus) - they still seem to have less human correlation, but they can use a strict "rubric" or set of rules to determine which quality category a translation falls into - could be interesting for future experiments.

 **Issue 2:** Fairness.
 What are we really gauging with these benchmarks?
 Whether one model is better than the other?
 But can we really say that model A is better than model B - even if it scores higher on a benchmark?
 How do we know that model A wasn't trained on data in the benchmark?
 Large MT models tend to be extremely effective at domain adaptation after all.
 It's also extremely easy to "beat" a benchmark when it comes to unconstrained MT - just train on more data (or make the model bigger)!
 More data and more scale is king.